anibalajt/anibalajt/README.md

 # Andres Jarava
 <a href="anibalajt@gmail.com">anibalajt@gmail.com</a>   -   <a href="https://www.linkedin.com/in/anibalajt">linkedin</a>   -   <a href="https://medium.com/@anibalajt">medium</a>

-### I am Javascript Developer from Colombia.
+### Javascript Developer.
 Currently living in Perth, Australia.

 #### I’m a creative and responsible person in love with software development.
 I enjoy working with others and reaching personal goals.
 I’m always looking to learn new technologies and find new opportunities to give my best.